chand1012/chand1012.github.io/_posts/2019-08-05-FromPythonToGo.md

 ```

 In most low-level or compiled languages, Golang included, this is horribly taboo.
 This is because Python is a dynamically typed language, as most interpreted languages are.
-This means that the varaibles in the program do not have to hold their type, whether that be a string, a number (float or integer), or a array/list.
-When you declare a varable in Go, while you can delcare a variable without delaring its type, the type must remain the same for the duration of the scope, like so:
+This is because variables can hold all types, which is why they are called dynamic.
+When you declare a varable in Go, while you can delcare a variable without delaring its type, as the compiler can differntiate what the type is supposed to be, the type must remain the same for the duration of the scope, like so:

 ```Go
 package main